AljoschaMeyer/varu64-rs/README.md

 Following the first byte are `length` many bytes.
 These bytes are the big-endian representation of the encoded number.

-Of all possible representation for a number that this scheme admits, the shortest one is its unique, valid encoding.
+Of all possible representations for a number that this scheme admits, the shortest one is its unique, valid encoding.
 Decoders must indicate an error if a value uses an encoding that is longer than necessary.

 ## Remarks/Properties

-Whether the first byte signifies a length can be efficiently checked by testing whether the first 5 bits are set to 1.
+Whether the first byte signifies a length can be checked efficiently by testing whether the first 5 bits are set to 1.
 In that case, the length itself is 1 plus the value of the last three bits.

 The length of an encoded value can be determined by solely looking at the first byte.